A comprehensive clean bulk meal plan (guide to clean bulking)

 5 meals are better than 1.

 But eating more meals is one way to consume a higher amount of total daily calories.
 For this reason it works well while gaining when we just don’t have the desire to eat anymore.
-This is very common when we are past the first few weeks of our clean bulk meal plan and our appetite is no longer there but we need to increase enough calories to see further increases in body weight.
+This is very common when we are past the first few weeks of our clean bulk meal plan and our appetite is no longer there but we need to increase our calories to see further increases in body weight.
 One thing I like to do is get up reasonably early so I have more time in the day to consume extra calories if needed.
-It should be noted that your biggest meals should be your pre and post workout meals, the first to fuel your training and the former to recover and adapt from training.
-Usually we will be quiet a bit more hungry after training, so this is a great time to consume extra calories.
+It should be noted that your biggest meals should be your pre and post-workout meals, the first to fuel your training and the former to recover and adapt from training.
+Usually, we will be quite a bit more hungry after training, so this is a great time to consume extra calories.
 It’s go time baby!

-Clean bulk meal plan made easy with snacks.
+7. Clean bulk meal plan made easy with snacks.

-• Nuts, like peanuts, walnuts and pistachios.
+- Nuts, like peanuts, walnuts and pistachios.

-• Trail mixes containing lots of dried fruits.
+- Trail mixes containing lots of dried fruits.

-• Banana’s.
+- Banana’s.

-• Smoothies.
+- Smoothies.

-• Full fat Greek yogurt with honey.
+- Full fat Greek yogurt with honey.

-• Protein bars.
+- Protein bars.

-• Weight gainer shakes.
+- Weight gainer shakes.

-• Nut butters like peanut butter.
+- Nut butters like peanut butter.

-• Oat and granola bars.
+- Oat and granola bars.

 All of the above foods are high in nutrients and vitamins as well as being calorie dense.
 Perfect for clean bulking!
 I didn’t mention typical snacks some of you may be thinking about.
 Such as ice-cream, biscuits, crisps and chocolate.
 There is nothing wrong with consuming these now and again if you like to eat them.
 It gives us a mental boost if anything.While lean bulking this is the perfect time to consume them.
+Just be careful with how much of them you eat making sure you stick to your calorie target.

 Homer Simpson?
 Not today sir.